top of page

 I encourage those I work with to experiment.
 This way you can identify what works best for you.

-You might create a routine with some, using other types at particular times.
-Maybe you could invite others to share in certain forms of rest with you.
-An evening walk, creating something or agreeing to stop all screen time an hour before bed.
+You might create a routine with some and use other types at particular times.
+Maybe you invite people you live with to share in certain forms of rest with you.
+An evening walk, creating something or agreeing to stop screen time at a certain time before bed.

-Remember the focus of active rest is not about doing things in order to be more productive.
-It's done to balance the effort you've already given with restorative activities so that you can give again tomorrow.
+Remember: the point of active rest is not about doing things in order to be more productive.
+It's done to balance the effort you've already given with recovery activities so that you can give again tomorrow.

 By making active rest a part of your life, you'll not only support your health and wellbeing but also maintain productivity and resilience.